kurron/packer-xubuntu-bionic/README.md

 # Overview
-This project creates an Ubuntu 16.04 box with Xfce and various software development tools installed.
+This project creates an Xubuntu 18.04 box with software development tools installed.

 # Prerequisites
 * a working [Packer](https://www.packer.io/) installation
 * a working [Vagrant](https://www.vagrantup.com/) installation

 ## Existing Bare Bones Box Requirement
-Packer [currently does not support importing an existing Vagrant box](https://github.com/mitchellh/packer/issues/869) and enhancing it.
-The workaround is to reference the previously imported OVA from VirtualBox itself.
-The `ovf` variable in the `packer.json` illustrates how ugly the location is.
-The upshot is that box must have been previously been built so this project can enhance it.

 # Building
 Type `./build.sh` to build the server box.

 # Installation
 The scripts will automatically install the newly built box into Vagrant's cache and publish it to Hashicorp's Atlas.

 # Tips and Tricks